CIS700-Procedural-Graphics/Project1-Noise/README.md

 ![](./proj1 progress shots/incorrect interpolation.png)

 There was still a voxelized stratification occurring and now the noise seemed very jagged and not as smooth and gradual as I had hoped.
 Both of these problems were caused by bugs in my interpolation code.
 I was accidentally not providing a t value between 0 and 1, as well as switching the low and high values that were being interpolated between.
-Once I fixed these problems, I got the final product from above.
+Once I fixed these problems and improved my noise function to multiply the sine decribed earlier by a large number and take the fractional component of that, I got the final product from above.

 ## GUI Sliders